-CESR has clarified70 that if securities are allocated with no element of choice or right to repudiate for the recipient71 (this allocation would almost invariably be free of charge), there is no offer of securities to the public.
+The Prospectus Directive provides that the obligation to publish a prospectus does not apply to shares offered, allotted or to be allotted free of charge to existing shareholders.
+ESMA has clarified54 that if securities are allocated with no element of choice or right to repudiate for the recipient55 (this allocation would almost invariably be free of charge), there is no offer of securities to the public.
 This is on the basis that the definition of "offer to the public" refers to information to enable an investor to decide to purchase or subscribe for securities, and if there is no decision to be made, there can be no offer to the public.

-Offers of free shares that involve the recipient deciding whether or not to accept are treated as an offer for no consideration and as such, would not, in CESR's view, ordinarily require a prospectus72.
-In addition, the offer of rights in connection with a rights issue to existing shareholders should be considered as an offer of the underlying shares rather than a free offer (on the basis that the rights can almost immediately be exercised)73.
+Offers of free shares that involve the recipient's decision whether or not to accept are treated as an offer for no consideration and as such would not, in ESMA's view, ordinarily require a prospectus56.
+In addition, the offer of rights in connection with a rights issue to existing shareholders should be considered as an offer of the underlying shares rather than a free offer (on the basis that the rights can almost immediately be exercised)57.